The Wasserstein Believer: Learning Belief Updates for Partially Observable Environments through Reliable Latent Space Models: Learning the Dynamics

-The two aim at regularizing $\beliefencoder$ and minimize the gap between the rewards (resp. transition probabilities) that are expected when drawing states from the current belief compared to those actually observed.
-Again, the ability to observe states during training allows the optimization of those losses.
-Intuitively, the belief loss and the related two regularizers can be optimized \emph{on-policy}, i.e., coupled with the optimization of $\latentpolicy$ that is use to generate the episodes.
+$\onpolicyrewardloss{}$ and $\onpolicytransitionloss{}$ aim at regularizing $\beliefencoder$ and minimize the gap between the rewards (resp. transition probabilities) that are expected when drawing states from the current belief compared to those actually observed.
+Again, the ability to observe states during training enables optimizing those losses while the states are not required to execute the policy.
+The belief loss and the related two regularizers can be optimized \emph{on-policy}, i.e., coupled with the optimization of $\latentpolicy$ that is used to generate the episodes.